3 Surprising Operational Lessons from High-Growth Sales Leaders

 But the type of rep and skill set required to effectively drive your business forward might be different based on the stage of your company or the evolution of your product.
 For example, in my start-ups I would often interview sales reps with a solid foundation of skills and experience, but who lacked the entrepreneurial toolset needed to be effective in the early days of operation.
 In short, they would be great as the 20th sales rep on my team but not the second.

-In addition, the ideal customer profile for your business will likely change over time.
-For example, many B2B technology companies start out selling their solution to SMB’s but later decide to pivot to large companies due to a rising cost of sale relative to the price point of their solution.
+Keep in mind though, that the ideal customer profile for your business will likely change over time.
+For example, many B2B technology companies start out selling their solution to SMBs but later decide to pivot to large companies due to a rising cost of sale relative to the price point of their solution.
 While some of these less experienced SMB reps may be able to make the shift to longer, more complex sales cycles, chances are most won’t.
 In order to keep up with the pace of your business, you must always build a broad bench of talent for when a new skill set is required.

 As you can imagine the sales leaders in our group are also BIG purchasers of sales and marketing technologies.
 So you might expect that as solution-oriented sellers, the business and operational value of the solutions they purchase would be the dominant factor in their purchasing decisions.
 But you would be wrong!